FupingWu90/CFDnet/README.md

 In the total loss, the loss term of CF distance, i.e., Dis_Lamda* CF_Dist, would be good if its initial value be magnitude of 1e2 via choosing suitable Dis_Lamda.

 We provided the Unet here as the backbone of the network, you can adjust this for any other network.

+#Citation

+If you found the repository useful, please cite our work as below: